ryedin/site/_reference/windows.md

 ## Terminal Support

 The `convox` CLI works best with Git BASH.
-Powershell and Command Prompt are also work but may display graphical errors.
+Powershell and Command Prompt also work but may display graphical errors.